 If you are wondering “what on earth does that even mean!?” let me explain.
 When you use the Adjustment Brush, Radial or Graduated Filter, you can now isolate (and target) specific areas of your image by nominating a tonal range.
 This essentially means that you can make precise adjustments to the tonal relationships of your image – perfect for Black and White photography lovers.

-And if you’re still a little unsure about what all this means – here’s that detailed Black and White editing workflow I promised.
-Demonstrating precisely how to create beautiful Black and White images, using Luminosity Range Masks in Lightroom Classic CC.
+If you’re still a little unsure about what all this means – here’s that detailed Black and White editing workflow I promised.
+Demonstrating precisely how to create beautiful Black and White images in Lightroom, using Luminosity Range Masks in Lightroom Classic CC.

 Step One: Set Your Camera to RAW